 ERASMUS+ at Aston

 Aston is a recognised participant in the Erasmus+ programme, which is funded by the European Commission.
-This educational exchange programme offers both students and staff the opportunity to study or work in another country.
+This educational exchange programme offers both students and staff the opportunity to study, work, teach or train in another country.
 Aston participates in both Key Action 103 (staff and student mobility in Europe) and Key Action 107 (staff and student mobility outside of Europe).

 Aston also encourages staff to participate in the scheme and has funding for teaching or training activities in Europe.
 Teaching must take place at an Erasmus+ partner institution with a minimum of 8 hours teaching per week.
 Training can take place at any HEI or organisation within the EU however all mobility must be approved by the participant's Line Manager and the International Office.

 Recently, Aston has been able to offer funded mobilities to and from non-European countries for staff and students.
-These include India, Taiwan, Thailand, Brazil, Uzbekistan, Ukraine, Russia, Palestine and Israel.
+Aston's partner countries include India, Taiwan, Thailand, Brazil, Uzbekistan, Ukraine, Russia, Palestine and Israel.
 Aston will shortly be publishing case studies from each project on the website.

 The selection criteria for Erasmus+ mobility is based on motivation and awareness of the benefits of such mobility, relevance to current role or subject, previous participation in the programme and the nature of mobility.
 In cases of equivalence, priority will be given to participants from disadvantaged background, in line with equal opportunities policies.